rechelon/rechelon.github.io/_posts/2017-12-19-so-were-just-abolishing-worldbuilding-then.md

  In isolation The Last Jedi is a great Star Wars film, but it's a terrible entry into Star Wars the whole.
 Regarding the preposterous world-breaking cartoon of Snoke in particular, but in myriad other respects it invalidates and undermines the prequels, any cohesive structure of the Trilogy Of Trilogies, gives no remote feint at worldbuilding, and generally fractures or cheapens what has gone before.

 I don't begrudge Rian Johnson his status as a fan.
 It's clear he cares about the material, and he has even talked about the steps he took to make The Last Jedi internally coherent as a single film.
 But to many fans Star Wars films aren't isolated films, they're chapters in a larger story and world.
-The Last Jedi and The Force Awakens were clearly not created with such in mind, but not only that, they didn't even make token gestures to include fans that care about such things.
+The Last Jedi and The Force Awakens were clearly not created with such in mind, but not only that, they didn't even make token gestures to include fans that care about such things, they aggressively undermine them.
 That's a shame.